justinpak13/nps_webcams/README.md

 # nps_webcams
-saves down a screenshot of a live webcam from a random national park
+saves down an image from the National Park Service API and displays on an inky for a raspberry pi